how-to

 • A founder with active treasury wallets

-This can be a few hours per week doing advisory bookkeeping, treasury support, wallet reconciliation, or historical cleanup.
+This can be a few hours per week doing advisory bookkeeping, treasury support, wallet reconciliations, or historical cleanup.

 What matters is exposure, not scale.